Taking on a toddler on a road trip can be a daunting feat, but it is possible!

 You don’t necessarily want the whole car listening to their shows for hours on end, and you may want to play different music than they want to listen to.

-Whether they’re watching a movie or listening to something, having them listen to it through headphones will both help them hear it better amid the noise of the car and save your sanity.
+Whether they’re watching a movie or listening to something, having them listen to it through headphones (these are our favorite kid-friendly headphones) will both help them hear it better amid the noise of the car and save your sanity.